The average length of a recruiting process is 36 days.

 The best part?
 Right Inbox has flexible and affordable pricing.

 The first plan is free.
 You can track five emails, set 10 reminders and ten private notes every month.

 Premium features aren’t included in the free plan.
-Instead, you’ll have to upgrade to a paid plan that goes for $5.95/month.
+Instead, you’ll have to upgrade to a paid plans that start from $7.95/month.